Karnataka Bank

 Karnataka Bank Limited is an Indian private sector bank based in Mangalore.
-It is an 'A' Class Scheduled Commercial Bank with a network of 905 branches, 1 extension counter, 900 ATMs, 563 cash recyclers and 560 e-lobbies/mini e-lobbies across 22 states and 2 union territories.
-It has 8,519 employees and over 11 million customers throughout the country.
+It is an 'A' Class Scheduled Commercial Bank with a network of 957 branches, 1188 ATMs & Cash recyclers and 588 e-lobbies/mini e-lobbies across 22 states and 2 union territories.
+It has 8,652 employees and over 11 million customers throughout the country.
 Its shares are listed on the NSE and BSE.
 The tagline of the bank is "Your Family Bank Across India."

-Karnataka Bank Limited has adopted core banking, internet banking and has established its "MoneyPlant" (885 ATMs, 563 cash recyclers and 546 e-lobbies/mini e-lobbies) system across the country.
+Karnataka Bank Limited has adopted core banking, internet banking and has established its "MoneyPlant" (1187 ATMs & Cash recyclers and 586 e-lobbies/mini e-lobbies) ATM system across the country.

 History

 Karnataka Bank Limited was incorporated on 18 February 1924, and commenced business on 23 May 1924.
-Its founders established it at Mangalore, a coastal town in the Dakshina Kannada district of Karnataka.
+Its founders established it at Mangaluru, a coastal town in the Dakshina Kannada district of Karnataka.
 Among the founders, who created the bank to serve the South Canara region, was B. R. Vysaray Achar.
-K. S. N. Adiga served as the chairman from 1958 to 1979.
+K. Suryanarayana Adiga served as the chairman from 1958 to 1979.

 In the 1960s Karnataka Bank Limited acquired three smaller banks.
 In 1960 Karnataka Bank Limited acquired the Sringeri Sharada Bank, which was established in 1942 had four branches.
 Four years later, Karnataka Bank Limited took over Chitradurga Bank (also known as Chitladurg Bank), which was established in 1868 and was the oldest bank in Mysore State.
 In 1966, Karnataka Bank Limited took over Bank of Karnataka.
 Bank of Karnataka was established in 1946 and opened one branch in Belgaum in 1947.
 At the time of this acquisition, Bank of Karnataka had 13 branches.

 In September 2003, the bank shifted its head office from Kodialbail to Kankanady.